20 Clever Logos with Hidden Meanings

 Pittsburgh Zoo & PPG Aquarium

 The Pittsburgh Zoo & PPG Aquarium logo is a fascinating piece of design that cleverly incorporates hidden images.
-If you observe the negative space around the central tree, it reveals two distinct animal profiles.
+If you observe the negative space around the central tree, you can see two distinct animal profiles.

 On one side, you’ll find the striking outline of a gorilla’s face, meticulously crafted from the contours surrounding the tree.
 A lion’s head emerges on the opposite side, perfectly balancing the composition.

-These hidden illustrations are a brilliant example of using negative space to convey more profound meaning and connection to the zoo and aquarium's diverse wildlife.
-The design invites viewers to look more closely, revealing the creative genius in such a simple yet intricate logo.
+These hidden illustrations are a brilliant example of using negative space to convey deeper meaning and a connection to the zoo and aquarium’s diverse wildlife.
+The design invites viewers to look more closely, revealing the creative genius of this simple yet intricate logo.

 The Hartford Whalers